 Core Web Vitals is a set of metrics Google uses to evaluate the quality of your website.
-Optimizing your site for these metrics is absolutely essential.
-Not only does optimizing these metrics for a good score give your website a solid user experience (UX), that user experience combined with a fast loading speed and high performance boost your search engine rankings, too.
-Basically, to do well regarding Google Page Speed Insights, your Core Web Vitals need to be in tip-top shape.
+Optimizing your site for these metrics, including using caching plugins, is absolutely essential.
+Not only does optimizing these metrics and using caching plugins for a good score give your website a solid user experience (UX), but that user experience combined with a fast loading speed and high performance boost your search engine rankings, too.
+Basically, to do well regarding Google Page Speed Insights, your Core Web Vitals, including the use of caching plugins, need to be in tip-top shape.

 Understanding Core Web Vitals